kurokis/SDCND-P4-BehavioralCloning/writeup_report.md

 [im_l]: ./writeup_images/im_l.jpg "Image Left"
 [im_c]: ./writeup_images/im_c.jpg "Image Center"
 [im_r]: ./writeup_images/im_r.jpg "Image Right"

+---

+**Behavioral Cloning Project**

+![alt text][autonomous_demo]

+The goals / steps of this project are the following:
+* Use the simulator to collect data of good driving behavior
+* Build, a convolution neural network in Keras that predicts steering angles from images
+* Train and validate the model with a training and validation set
+* Test that the model successfully drives around track one without leaving the road
+* Summarize the results with a written report

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.